Brand Positioning for Contract Manufacturing

 Whether you like it or not, customers and prospects believe things about your company.
 They have an image in their mind about who you are and what you do (or don’t do).

-Unless you position yourself effectively and take control of that image - your manufacturer brand can be whatever anyone says it is.
+Unless you position yourself effectively and take control of that image - your manufacturing brand can be whatever anyone says it is.
 And in the commoditised world of contract manufacturing, that’s a very dangerous place to be.

 Without defining and owning it yourself, your brand risks being overlooked and undervalued by the people you need to reach.